Kokhav Nolad 7: Fourth Week

 Were held on July 19 and July 20.
 The first night was an unthemed duets night, while the bottom two would go up in the end to do 'rescue solos' where the audience would choose which 1 of the 4 will leave the show.
 As there are 13 participants in the show, a trio was selected to perform.
 Judges ranking of the duets was 40% and that of the rescue solos was 25% of the final result.

 Sunday, July 19th

 The pairs for Sunday show were as such:

 Vladi & Moran and Omer, Hovi & Re'em, Mei & Roni and Elchai & Liran qualified for Monday's show.
 Bottom 2 were Daniel, Or, Paula and Daniel.
 All 4 sang rescue solos.
 These were:

 Or Kollenberg was eliminated from the show.

 During the show Gidi Gov performed.

 Monday, July 20th

-Was an 1980s-themed special.
+Was a 1980s-themed special.
 During the show the Pet Shop Boys perform, a day after they landed in Israel.
 Judges ranking was 25% of the final result.
 12 performances were held, in the following order:

 Elchai Refoua was eliminated from the show.